RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-kenanga-investors-sweeps-multiple-awards-at-refinitiv-lipper-2020.md

 ---
 templateKey: article-post
 author: "-"
-title: Press Release - Kenanga Investors Sweeps Multiple Awards at Refinitiv Lipper 2020
+title: Kenanga Investors Sweeps Multiple Awards at Refinitiv Lipper 2020
 date: 06, December, 2021
 description: Kenanga Investors Berhad picked up a total of five (5) awards at the Refinitiv Lipper Fund Awards 2020.
 As a fund manager, we won the 2 Group